lawalTheWest/alx-low_level_programming/0x0B-malloc_free/README.md

 <h1> 0x0B.
 C - malloc, free </h1>

-Dynamic memory allocation is a fundamental concept in programming, and C provides two important functions, `malloc()` and `free()`, to manage memory dynamically.
+Dynamic memory allocation is a fundamental concept in programming, and C provides two important functions:
+- `malloc()` and
+- `free()`,
+to manage memory dynamically.
 These functions are declared in the `<stdlib.h>` header file.

 The `malloc()` function, short for <b>memory allocation,</b> is used to allocate a block of memory during program execution.